Tresjs/tres/docs/nl/guide/troubleshooting.md

 }
 ```

-Or you can set the `window-size` prop of the `TresCanvas` component:
+Of je kan de `window-size` prop of the `TresCanvas` component zetten:

 ```vue
 <TresCanvas window-size>